 The math and back-testing of the 4% rule are sound and it’s especially effective if the early retiree aims to create a bit of wiggle room to account for “sequence-of-returns risk”.

 Sequence-of-return risk is essentially the risk that the stock market will tank shortly after retiring.
 For example, if you need $1.6 million to retire, you’d hate to see the market fall 30% the year after you call it quits.
 You’d only have $1.12 million left for the next 29 years.

 Even so, for 95%+ of the 30-year periods dating back to the 1920s, the math still works.

 Anyways, my strategy goes a step beyond saving a lump sum and withdrawing that money for the rest of my life.

 Instead of drawing down the principal of these investments, I plan to let them ride well into retirement, and perhaps to my death bed.

-If I can create enough investment income that consistently grows above the rate of inflation, I can tap less of my retirement savings and reduce sequence-of-return risk.
-Retirement savings will continue to grow tax-deferred for longer, compounding into a sizable nest egg.
+If I can create enough investment income that consistently grows above the rate of inflation and covers a solid portion of my living expenses, I can tap less of my retirement savings and reduce sequence-of-return risk.
+Retirement savings will continue to grow tax-deferred for longer, compounding into a more sizable nest egg.